High court: Trans girl can run girls track in West Virginia

 The Supreme Court provided no justification for its action Thursday.

-In dissent, Alito wrote: “I would grant the State’s application.
+In dissent, Alito wrote, “I would grant the State’s application.
 Among other things, enforcement of the law at issue should not be forbidden by the federal courts without any explanation.”
 Thomas joined the dissent.

-In asking the high court to allow the law to take effect while the case plays out, West Virginia told the justices: “This case implicates a question fraught with emotions and differing perspectives.
+In asking the high court to allow the law to take effect while the case plays out, West Virginia told the justices that: “This case implicates a question fraught with emotions and differing perspectives.
 That is all the more reason to defer to state lawmakers pending appeal. ...
 The decision was the West Virginia Legislature’s to make.
 The end of this litigation will confirm that it made a valid one.”